 These health indicators were then categorized into specific health needs and confirmed by acquiring the most up-to-date secondary information available at the county level.
 Then, categories were condensed where possible.
 For example, adult and youth obesity were collapsed into a single category called "Obesity."
-This process generated a list of 12 health indicators for the Parkview region as a whole and all of these qualified for Allen County, based off of HCI data, confirmed by recent secondary data:
+This process generated a list of 12 health indicators for the whole Parkview region (ten for Whitley County and eight for Kosciusko County), based off of HCI data, confirmed by recent secondary data: